SpadeHeart

 PLEASE PLAN TO ARRIVE AT LEAST 10 MINUTES BEFORE THE START OF ANY OF OUR SESSIONS.

 This is to enable us to select the correct type of game, based on the numbers present.
 If you turn up late, this delays this selection, and therefore the start of the session, and the finishing time.
 Turning up late may mean that we have started without you, and you will be going home without playing.
-It is in your hands to make this not happen!
+It is in your hands to not make this happen!

 Monday Mornings - The next step - The emphasis is on a gentle pace where nobody feels rushed, and up to ten minutes is allowed for each board.
 If you would like to be involved simply turn up on the day.
-A host is available.
+A host is normally available.

 Monday Afternoons - This relaxed session aims to be more social in character, and players of all grades are welcome.
 You are welcome to stay over in the club after the Monday morning session - bring your own lunch!
 A host is normally available.